-All of them are filling and delicious which should take the sting out of isolation.
+All of the recipes in this post are filling and delicious.
 I am not including any recipes that call for fresh veggies (except potatoes, sweet potatoes or cabbage).
 In the few recipes where a veggie or fresh herb garnish is called for, you can make do with frozen or canned veggies or without, and with a dry herb.

-I also have a pantry list for you, but before that, here are some ideas for making this time more food-friendly than you thought it would be:
+I also have a pantry list for you, but before that, here are some ideas for cooking from your pantry:

 - Cook ahead if you can.
 I don't think this works for everyone, it certainly doesn't for me, because not everyone has the freezer space to stockpile two to three weeks of meals and who has the time to make so many meals at one go?
 I am working from home, but I still have to put in a full day of work, so setting aside a day, even on the weekend, for cooking is not feasible.
 But if you're looking to use up fresh veggies before they go bad, you can make a few meals in advance.
 Most soups, chilis, stews, veggie burgers and pasta sauces will freeze well.
 You can also make casseroles with fresh veggies and bread or pasta.
 I have tons of vegan casserole recipes on Holy Cow! and you can find them using the search box in the sidebar.
 You can search for a recipe with the ingredients you have on hand by simply entering the ingredients: so, for instance, if you're looking to use up eggplant and chickpeas, enter these into the search box for recipe suggestions.